Heisenberg1912/filecoin/README.md

 vercel deploy --prod
 ```

-## 🔧 Environment Variables
+## Environment Variables

-For production with real Filecoin storage, configure these:
+For production use with real Filecoin storage providers, the following environment variables are required:

 ```env
 # Storacha/Web3.Storage credentials (optional for demo)